project-alice-assistant/docs/docs/about-alice/README.md

  - A microphone and some speaker.
 I recommend a [Seeed-Studio Respeaker 2](https://www.seeedstudio.com/ReSpeaker-2-Mics-Pi-HAT.html) to start with.
  - A way to flash your SD card with our [prefabricated image!](https://docs.projectalice.io/setup/)

+ ## What can Alice do?
+ Many things!
+But she cannot cook yet.
+Have a look at our ever growing community made skill collection: [https://store.projectalice.io](https://store.projectalice.io)